ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/navigation/reveal-places.md

 Those places will be revealed automatically by GWTP when appropriate.
 Alternatively, as described in the next section, the Place Manager can be used to reveal them manually.

 ## Use the Place Manager {place-manager}
-The *Place Manager* can be used to programmatically build a request for an existing place and then reveal it.
+The *Place Manager* can be used to programmatically build a `PlaceRequest` for an existing place and then reveal it.
+Once built, `PlaceRequest`s are immutable and the values cannot be changed.
+You can call `new PlaceRequest.Builder(otherRequest)` to create a place request based on another request.
+Then optionally add or remove parameters and finally call `build()`.

 ```java
 @Inject